Deblurring 3D Gaussian Splatting: Deblurring 3D Gaussian Splatting

-Furthermore, 3D-GS~\cite{kerbl20233d} effectively manages the number of 3D Gaussians (the number of points) through periodic adaptive density control, densifying and pruning 3D Gaussians.
+Furthermore, 3D-GS~\cite{kerbl20233d} effectively manages the number of 3D Gaussians through periodic adaptive density control, densifying and pruning 3D Gaussians.
 To compensate for the sparsity of 3D Gaussians lying on the far end of the scene, we prune 3D Gaussians depending on their positions.
-As the benchmark Deblur-NeRF dataset~\cite{ma2022deblur} consists of only forward-facing scenes, the z-axis value of each point can be a relative depth from any viewpoints.
+As the benchmark Deblur-NeRF dataset~\cite{ma2022deblur} consists of only forward-facing scenes, the z-axis value of each point can be a relative depth from any viewpoint.
 As shown in \cref{fig:depth_pruning_concept}, we prune out less 3D Gaussians placed on the far edge of the scene to preserve more points located at the far plane, relying on the relative depth.
-Specifically, the pruning threshold $t_p$ is scaled by $w_p$ to 1.0 depending on the relative depth, and the lowest threshold is applied to the farthest point.
-Densifying more for far-plane-3D Gaussians is also an available option, but excessive compensation hinders modeling the scene blurriness, and it can further degrade real-time rendering as extra computational cost is required.
-We empirically found that flexible pruning was enough to compensate for sparse point cloud, considering the rendering speed. \cref{fig:depth_pruning} shows that relative depth-based pruning preserves the points lying on the far plane of the scene and leads to successful reconstruction of the objects on the far plane.
+Specifically, the pruning threshold $t_p$ is scaled by $\frac{1}{w_p}$ where $w_p$ is determined depending on the relative depth, and the lowest threshold is applied to the farthest point.